doug-wade/japb/README.md

 On the DevOps side, I'm in the process of migrating from PostgreSQL/Heroku to DynamoDB/AWS, and doing more automating with Grunt.

-The development version of the software is currently hosted at []d'http://justanotherprogrammingblog.herokuapp.com'>justanotherprogrammingblog.herokuapp.com</a>.
+v0.0.1 is currently hosted at [justanotherprogrammingblog.herokuapp.com](http://justanotherprogrammingblog.herokuapp.com), though as part of 0.0.2 (currently under development), the site is being migrated to AWS.

 The Development environment requires: